Azure/Azure-Lighthouse-samples/templates/register-managed-services-rp-customer/README.md

 The logic app that you find here is intended to be **deployed for each customer**.
 There is a similar example in this repository, where you can find a logic app that will do the same thing, but you can deploy that in the partner environment.

+The logic app is configured to run every day, but you can change that trigger to better suit your needs.

 ## **Post-Deployment configurations**
 ## 1- Assign permissions to the logic app system identity to be able to register the resource provider in each subscription
 You need to manually give permissions to the logic app system assigned identity to be able to get all subscriptions and register the managed services resource provider in each subscrption.